Olexasha/superhero_api_autotesting/README.md

 # test_ticket
-This ticket provides framуwork movings for testing API
+This ticket provides framework movings for testing API